Hairballs in CatsLast updated: August 02, 2016

 Administering a preventive gel or soft chew that lubricates the ingested hair and aid its passage through the gastrointestinal tract is usually beneficial.
 Hairball Remedy removes and prevents hairballs by gently lubricating hairballs to pass through the intestinal tract.

-Using a fatty acid supplement will reduce your cat's shedding, which will help to prevent hairballs.
-Missing Link Ultimate Feline Formula or Omegaderm-3 are fatty acid supplements that will help improve the skin and hair coat quality and slow excessive shedding.
+Using a fatty acid supplement such as Omegaderm-3 will reduce your cat's shedding, which will help to prevent hairballs by improving the skin and hair coat quality and slowing excessive shedding.

 As cats age, their activity and intestinal movement slow down.
 Decreased movement and activity in older cats increase the risk of hairball complication and constipation.
 Being proactive and putting salmon oil or pollock oil on your cat's food will encourage him to eat and help prevent hairballs.
 The added fatty acids result in healthy coats and fewer issues with matting coats.